festverse/fest-pdf-extractor/README.md

 ## Overview

-**PDF Extractor by Prosecs** is a sleek, feature-rich desktop application built for Windows that lets you import PDF documents, preview them page-by-page, and export/convert them into multiple formats — all wrapped in a stunning dark "liquid glass" UI.
+**PDF Extractor by Fest** is a sleek, feature-rich desktop application built for Windows that lets you import PDF documents, preview them page-by-page, and export/convert them into multiple formats — all wrapped in a stunning dark "liquid glass" UI.

 No cloud uploads.
 No subscriptions.
 Everything runs locally on your machine.